-Athletes who are prescribed an Adrenaline Auto-Injector, for use in emergency situations (such as an allergic reaction), should refer to the following guidelines:
+Athletes who are prescribed a systemic glucocorticoid (such as an intramuscular triamcinolone injection) to treat hay fever should refer to the following documentation: